-If you've read our books or browsed through our recipes in this blog, you'll notice that we often credit the person who gave us the idea, first told us about it, or even gave us a recipe.
-They can be a friend, a reader, a friend's grandmother, or a stranger we gave a ride home in an isolated part of the country.
-This is the case with these arañitas and arepitas de yuca (cassava fritters).
+If you've read our books or browsed through our recipes in this blog, you'll notice that we often credit the person who gave us the idea, first told us about it, or even gave us their recipe.
+They can be a friend, a reader, a friend's grandmother, or a stranger we gave a ride home in an isolated part of the country – just to name a few.

 Arepitas vs. arañitas de yuca

 The difference between these two side dishes is what side of the grater you use.
 The arañitas should have lots of fried yuca threads sticking out in all directions, thus the "spidery" look!

 It's amazing what a slight change in the process can yield.

 With these recipes or ideas, there is still a long process of testing and getting them ready for publication.
 But it's easier with that to start with, and we're grateful for the people who share their knowledge with us and the world.

 This yuca fritters recipe is an example of this.
 Without our dear amigo Professor Midence, from Santiago, I may have not found out that, besides my beloved arepas de yuca, there was another version: arañitas, ("little spiders" in Spanish).

 Cassava arepas and arañitas are a treat for every special meal.
 The combination of salt, sugar, and the aromatic flavors of aniseed in a crispy, gently sweet, and savory fritter will make your eyes pop.